 And besides, this thing is shipped with wall controls only.
 There is a remote available for this ceiling fan, but it has to be purchased separately.
 It also doesn’t have a light in it, though it can be added as well.

 Quorum includes a 6-inch downrod though to assist you with the mounting.

 By the way, we haven’t talked about the design of this fan.
 Like the first Prairie, it has oak blades, but they are colored more lightly.
-Paired with the oiled bronze frame, this makes the Quorum fan a good pick for an interior that has plenty of wood accents to it, both bright and dark in color.
+Paired with the Galvanized frame, this makes the Quorum fan a good pick for an interior that has plenty of wood accents to it, both bright and dark in color.

 This Quorum windmill-style ceiling fan is the smaller brother of the 72-inch fan we’ve just reviewed.

 The blade configuration in this ceiling fan is the same, except the blades have a shorter 60-inch sweep.
 This difference in the sweep results in a reduced airflow rate of 5982 CFM, which still is a very good amount.
 You could still use this thing for pretty large rooms.